cockroachdb/docs/training/locality-and-replication-zones.md

 In this lab, you'll start with a fresh cluster, so make sure you've stopped and cleaned up the cluster from the previous labs.

 ## Step 1.
-Start a cluster in a singe US region
+Start a cluster in a single US region

 Start a cluster like you did previously, but this time use the [`--locality`](../v1.1/configure-replication-zones.html#descriptive-attributes-assigned-to-nodes) flag to indicate that the nodes are all in a datacenter in the Eastern region of the US.